 Jay is a regular guy with great ideas & big dreams.
 Just like you and me he hates Mondays.
 He spends most of his week finishing up mundane tasks.
 In the little time that he finds out of his busy schedule, he thinks of most great ideas and works on what he calls his dream project.

 A regular day at work for him starts by arriving at his workplace just about in time for his job update meeting.
-It moves on to him getting a cup of coffee and hurriedly opening his laptop as if to launch some kind of mission.
+He then gets up to bring himself a cup of coffee.
+After that, he hurriedly opens his laptop as if to launch some kind of a mission.

 He snaps open his Outlook & sorts his email as unread.